Last Updated on February 21, 2022 by Grow with Bovees

 Mattock: King of the Garden Tools

-The mattock can come in two types or variations.
+The mattock tool can come in two types or variations.

 The first is called a Cutter Mattock and the second is called a Pick Mattock.
 The difference between these two very effective tools is exactly as the names imply.

 Traditionally, you could (and still can) get an adze, a hand axe, and a pick as separate tools, each with a single head.